 Method development

 We are currently working on the development of a hierarchy of nonadiabatic methods centered around trajectory-guided techniques, such as full multiple spawning, with a controllable degree of accuracy.
 We are not only interested in the accuracy of the nuclear dynamics per se, but also in the inclusion of different additional factors contributing to a precise description of the excited-state dynamics, such as external fields, environment, or relativistic effects.
+Our group also develops the code OpenFMS, an open-source code to perform nonadiabatic dynamics within the framework of multiple spawning.

 We also employ the formalism of the Exact Factorization to study the ultrafast funneling processes of photoexcited molecular systems.
 If you are interested in the Exact Factorization and discovering how it can be used to analyze quantum molecular dynamics, please visit the code section of this website.